 The Squeeze Water filter system comes with a screw-on filter, 4 plastic reservoir bottles sized 64 , 32, 16, and 12 ounces, and a syringe for back-flushing the filter for when the flow rate starts to drop.
 The filter weighs 2.4 ounces when dry and 4.0 ounces when saturated.
 The screw-on end is compatible with the included reservoirs, Platypus reservoirs and most plastic soda and water bottles.

 The Squeeze filter uses a hollow tube technology that has been tested using EPA protocols to 0.1 microns and will remove bacteria, protozoa, and cysts including giardia and cryptosporidium.
 This is generally sufficient for backcountry use in the Continental US, Canada, and the UK and I’d use it without reservation in those regions.
-It will not remove viruses which are considerably smaller in size and should not be used in developing countries where viruses are known to contaminate water supplies.
+It will not remove viruses that are considerably smaller in size and should not be used in developing countries where viruses are known to contaminate water supplies.

 The hollow tube filtering technology used in the Squeeze is not new and has been already used for several years in past Sawyer products.
 What is new, is the packaging of the filter as a screw-on bottle attachment with a pop-up top that you can drink from.
 I expect that this and and the inclusion of roll-up hydration reservoirs will make this product very attractive to day hikers, as well as backpackers.